debbyps/sql-challenge/README.md

 3. config.py file contains credentials for DB login.
 This has been added to the .gitignore to ensure security of credentials.

 4. schema_ERD.jpg image included to show the ERD created using GenMyModel.

+5. sql_bonus.ipynb file contains the jupyter notebook for the bonus portion of the homework assignment.